PhilMele/M4Project/README.md

 TODO:
-Problem: Once a transaction was made and paid.
-Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
-Only seem to happen on local after I havent connected in a while.

 fix logout problem when scanning qr code.
-Might be SSL certificate realted problem.
+Might be SSL certificate realted problem. add placeholders on user dashboard if no parking is available

 check all code meets indentions standard and spaces
-imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR add placeholders on user dashboard if no parking is available

 Add Favicon

-bugs - the logo image on email does not show on certain messaging system like outlook bugs - the javascript validator are capital sensitive and will show a warning taht two email addresses dont match if one email has a capital and the other doesnt, but the authentictaion system will accept it.
+bugs - the javascript validator are capital sensitive and will show a warning taht two email addresses dont match if one email has a capital and the other doesnt, but the authentictaion system will accept it.

-Some alluath templates are not customised (if user that dont exist request a passwordm they still get the basic allauth template for it)
-Add temolate for password reet if user wants to connect with existing email address
+BUGS

-check with Gareth if buttons in parking manager dashboard is acceptable check with gareth back button is accepatble solution Bug - back button doesnt work after using lighthouse testing.
+Bug - back button doesnt work after using lighthouse testing.

-Fix hover on pasking e=inspctor tab turning white and cant see text Imrpoevement deisgn - parking info could be improve. too much space is taken for the first 3 sections.
-All could fit in 1 line with header in a row above.
-Imrpoevement deisgn - parking info could be improve.
-Applicable rates could also be brought over 1 line and collapse into 2 rows based on screen size ask Gareth about label of hidden fields in html checker
+Problem: Once a transaction was made and paid.
+Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
+Only seem to happen on local after I havent connected in a while. bugs - the logo image on email does not show on certain messaging system like outlook desktop, but will show on outloop mobile app.

 Add command to collectstatic autmatically at every push Do template for email that already exists